A Distributed Optimization Framework to Regulate the Electricity Consumption of a Residential Neighborhood with Renewables: Home Appliances

 \subsection{HVAC}

+We assume that each home has a built-in HVAC system,which operates according to simple logical rules.
 Suppose that consumer $i$ feels comfortable as long as the room temperature is between $T_i^{low}$ and $T_i^{upper}$.
 Hence, whenever the HVAC is in its heating mode and the room temperature is less than the lower temperature limit, the HVAC gets activated.
 On the other hand, the HVAC starts working if the room temperature is greater than the upper temperature limit and it is in its cooling mode.
 Therefore, designing a mechanism, which keeps the room temperature in the comfortable thermal range is our main goal.

+While designing the HVAC model, we simplify the temperature update rule given in \cite{foresee2017} by omitting the solar irradiance effect, and use the following equation to update the indoor room temperature:

+where $T_{in}(t)$ is the room temperature at time $t$, $T_{out}(t)$ is the outside temperature at time $t$, $p_{\text{HVAC}}(t)$ is the consumed power at time t, $m$ represents either the heating (1) or the cooling (-1) mode of HVAC, and $\gamma_1, \gamma_2$ are the home specific coefficients related to building isolation and heating or cooling gain, respectively.

 However, it is hard to ensure that the installed HVAC will always satisfy the temperature requirements of the home since there are various factors affecting the thermal dynamics of a room.
-Also, in some extreme weather conditions, the HVAC might be inadequate either to warm-up or to cool down the room immediately.
+Also, in some extreme weather conditions, the HVAC might be inadequate either to warm-up or to cool down the room immediately since its capacity is limited.
 Due to aforementioned reasons, we focus on an approach limiting the deviations from the comfortable thermal range.

 Let us assume that consumer $i$ controls the HVAC by only defining her comfortable thermal range without using any optimization algorithm.
 Then, the expected room temperature, $T_{i,in}^e(t)$, can be calculated recursively by using the following equations: